 How to apply for the ETIAS visa waiver to visit a microstate

 From the end of 2022, citizens from current visa-exempt countries will be required to apply for the ETIAS visa waiver in order to enter Andorra, Monaco, San Marino, and Vatican City via a Schengen Area country.

-Third-country nationals should apply for an ETIAS for the arrival country before traveling onwards to the microstate.
+Third-country nationals should apply for an ETIAS for the arrival country before travelling onwards to the microstate.